 Project and Objectives

-The realization of cluster management is carried out by a trans-national research infrastructure, which is first based on a research group and in the second project phase on a long-term institutionalized research association in cooperation with the research and transfer partners.
+The realisation of cluster management is carried out by a trans-national research infrastructure, which is first based on a research group and in the second project phase on a long-term institutionalized research association in cooperation with the research and transfer partners.
 The expansion of the existing research network is supported by a permanent scientific exchange in the field of applied research and development.
 Communication, collaboration and knowledge transfer within the established logistics-related network between different stakeholders such as businesses, political committees, societies, associations, education and training institutions are supported time-delayed through the web-based cluster marketplace “Asian-German Knowledge Network for Transport and Logistics (AGKN)”.
 The platform is accessible under www.agkn.de and can be used after successful registration and authorization for communication, collaboration and knowledge generation by all project partners and network users.

 Aspects of Research Structure